2011 Iran RQ-170 capture: Request for return by the United States

-Former U.S. Vice President Dick Cheney criticized Obama's decisions on the drone, saying that, after the aircraft went down, the president should have ordered an airstrike within Iran: "The right response to that would have been to go in immediately after it had gone down and destroy it.
+Former US Vice President Dick Cheney criticized Obama's decisions on the drone, saying that, after the aircraft went down, the president should have ordered an airstrike within Iran: "The right response to that would have been to go in immediately after it had gone down and destroy it.
 You can do that from the air ... and, in effect, make it impossible for them to benefit from having captured that drone."
 Instead, "he asked nicely for them to return it, and they aren't going to".

 On 17 January 2012, the Aaye Art Group, an Iranian company, said it would send miniature, toy versions of the captured drone to President Obama as a response to the request for sending the drone back.

 Reverse engineering of the drone

-Iranian built copy of the RQ-170 in 2014.
+Iranian-built copy of the RQ-170 in 2014.

 On 10 December 2011, Iran announced that it intended to carry out reverse engineering on the captured RQ-170 Sentinel stealth aircraft.
 In April 2012, the Islamic Revolutionary Guard Corps claimed to have succeeded in extracting the entirety of the data collected by the drone and are currently in the process of building a replica of the aircraft.
 Iran claimed to have been approached by countries, including China and Russia, seeking information on the drone.
-Although U.S. officials expressed concern over the possibility of China or Russia receiving the drone's technology, they cast doubt on whether Iran could replicate the technology of the aircraft, as well as the amount of intelligence data available, due to the precautions installed for malfunctioning drones.
+Although US officials expressed concern over the possibility of China or Russia receiving the drone's technology, they cast doubt on whether Iran could replicate the technology of the aircraft, as well as the amount of intelligence data available, due to the precautions installed for malfunctioning drones.

 In May 2014, Iranian state TV displayed what was claimed to be a reverse-engineered RQ-170.
 Sources familiar with the RQ-170's design say that the Iranian RQ-170 is merely a static mock-up rather than a flyable aircraft.
 In November 2014 Iran claimed to have carried out a successful test flight of an aircraft based on reverse engineering of the RQ-170.

-The semi-official Tasnim news agency of Iran reported in September 2016 that a UAV named Sa'egheh, similar in appearance to the RQ-170 Sentinel, had been built.
+The semi-official Tasnim News Agency of Iran reported in September 2016 that a UAV named Sa'egheh, similar in appearance to the RQ-170 Sentinel, had been built.
 It was said to be able to carry four precision-guided bombs; the range was not stated.

-In 2016 Iran unveiled the Simorgh, designed after the RQ-170.
+In 2016, Iran unveiled the Simorgh, designed after the RQ-170.

 The Israeli military shot down a Saegheh drone during the February 2018 Israel–Syria incident.
 Israeli media reported that the UAV's design was indeed largely based on the RQ-170, IAF Brigadier General Tomer Bar said that the drone was quite advanced and emulated Western technology.